department-of-veterans-affairs/va.gov-team/platform/cms/authoring-experience/research/content-proofing-usability-study/README.md

 The VFS-CMS tool is VA.gov's content management system that provides the structured content templates, workflows and governance that help various teams at VA serve veterans accurate, accessible, up-to-date content.

-Our objective for this research is to evaluate the content proofing experience within the Drupal CMS.
+Our objective for this research is to **evaluate the content proofing experience within the Drupal CMS**.
 We'll focus on the experience of editors working with benefits detail pages.
 * Evaluate users' mental model of what function the View screen performs in the context of the editorial workflow
 * Understand the value of the View screen in the editorial workflow.
 * Understand how the View screen currently fits into the users' editorial workflow.